 It seems only right and proper that we extend to others that which we soearnestly desire for ourselves.

-One woman who had been through years of trial and sorrow said throughher tears, “I have come to realize that am like an old 20-dollar bill—crumpled, torn, dirty, abused, and scarred.
-But am still 20-dollar bill.
+One woman who had been through years of trial and sorrow said throughher tears, “I have come to realize that I am like an old 20-dollar bill—crumpled, torn, dirty, abused, and scarred.
+But I am still a 20-dollar bill.
 Iam worth something.
-Even though may not look like much and eventhough have been battered and used, am still worth the full 20 dollars.”
+Even though I may not look like much and eventhough I have been battered and used, I am still worth the full 20 dollars.”

 Our Hands Can Comfort